 Domestic law: CGI 2026

-Article 13 of the CGI subjects dividends, directors’ fees and other participation income distributed by a Moroccan company to a 15% withholding tax (WHT).
+Article 13 of the CGI subjects dividends, directors’ fees and other participation income distributed by a Moroccan company to a withholding tax (WHT) at a rate of 11.25% for distributions paid in 2026 (10% from 2027 onwards).
 This withholding is final for non-resident beneficiaries who do not have a permanent establishment in Morocco.

 Parent-subsidiary exemption under corporate tax

-When the receiving company is itself subject to corporate tax in Morocco and holds at least 5% of the share capital of the distributing company for a minimum of two years, the dividends received benefit from a 100% deduction under the parent-subsidiary regime (Article 6-I-C-1 of the CGI).
+When the receiving company has its registered office in Morocco and is itself subject to corporate tax, the dividends received benefit from a 100% deduction under the parent-subsidiary regime (Article 6-I-C-1° of the CGI).
+No minimum shareholding or holding period is required: the only formal condition is that a certificate of ownership of the shares be provided to the distributing company.
 This mechanism primarily concerns Moroccan holding companies with local subsidiaries, but its existence also influences the structuring of international groups established in Morocco.

 Treaty rates by country